garyunyoung/the-beths/README.md

 This was the first project I took on early in my coding career.
 I noticed that a friend's band's website needed a redesign and decided it would be a good way to develop my web development skills.

+- There have since been ongoing maintenance and design based on requests and feeback from band and management.

 https://thebeths.com/

 The backend of this project, can be found here: https://github.com/garyunyoung/the-beths-backend

 ## Key features